TidyHQ vs Squarespace

 What Squarespace does well

-Squarespace is a world-class website builder and TidyHQ is not trying to compete there.
-Their templates are genuinely beautiful.
-Their e-commerce handles products, subscriptions, and digital downloads.
-Their SEO tools, blogging, and analytics are mature.
-Their ecosystem of integrations is massive.
-If your organisation's primary need is a polished public-facing website, Squarespace is the obvious choice.
+Squarespace is a world-class website builder.
+The templates are beautiful.
+The e-commerce handles products and digital downloads.
+SEO tools, blogging, and analytics are mature.
+If your organisation needs a polished public-facing website, Squarespace does that job better than TidyHQ.

 Is TidyHQ right for you?